tpietruszka/rate_limited/README.md

 ### Nice to have:
 - add an optional "result verification" mechanism, for when the server might return, but the results might be incorrect (e.g. LM not conforming with the given format) - so we retry
-- have Runner.schedule show the docstring of the wrapped function, so that the user can see the arguments and their defaults
 - (optional) slow start feature - pace the initial requests, instead of sending them all at once
 - right now, if the API is responding quickly, we have a burst of progress, then a long wait (for the quota to renew), then another burst of progress.
 Either make this smoother (as above)